 • Spots: 8268

-• Description from medicaid.gov: Provides out-of-home non-vocational habilitation, prevocational services, respite, supported employment, supports coordination (authority change effective 10/1/2019), enhanced medical equipment and supplies, enhanced pharmacy, fiscal intermediary, goods and services, community living supports, environmental modifications, family training, non-family training, overnight health and safety support, personal emergency response system, private duty nursing for individuals with IDD, ages 0 – no max age.
+• Description from medicaid.gov: Provides out-of-home non-vocational habilitation, respite, supported employment-individual supported employment, enhanced medical equipment and supplies, enhanced pharmacy, vehicle modification, financial management services, goods and services, community living supports, environmental modifications, family training, non-family training, overnight health and safety support, personal emergency response system, private duty nursing, and supported employment-small group employment services to individuals with developmental disabilities or intellectual disabilities ages 0 or older who meet an ICF/IID level of care.
+This waiver operates with a concurrent 1115 authority.

 • Online State Information: Overview of Habilitation Supports from Community Health